4d/docs/docs/FormObjects/properties_Action.md

 ## Standard action
 Typical activities to be performed by active objects (*e.g.*, letting the user accept, cancel, or delete records, move between records or from page to page in a multi-page form, etc.) have been predefined by 4D as standard actions.
-They are described in detail in the [Standard actions](https://doc.4d.com/4Dv17R5/4D/17-R5/Standard-actions.300-4163633.en.html) section of the Design Reference.
+They are described in detail in the [Standard actions](https://doc.4d.com/4Dv17R5/4D/17-R5/Standard-actions.300-4163633.en.html) section of the *Design Reference*.

 You can assign both a standard action and a project method to an object.
-In this case, the standard action is executed after the method and 4D uses this action to enable/disable the object according to the current context.
-When an object deactivated, the associated project method cannot be executed.
+In this case, the standard action is usually executed after the method and 4D uses this action to enable/disable the object according to the current context.
+When an object is deactivated, the associated project method cannot be executed.

 #### JSON Grammar